 The City is forecast to grow into the future and with this growth comes the potential for places or areas of heritage significance to experience development pressure (refer Part 2, section 5.1.1 - Population growth).
 State Planning Policy 3.5 - Historic heritage conservation outlines objectives to conserve places and areas of heritage significance.
-The State Government is also considering adoption of State Planning Policy 7 - Design of the Built Environment (otherwise known as 'Design WA') that aims to improve the design quality of the built environment and ensure that new buildings better respond to the character of each neighbourhood.
+The State Government has adopted State Planning Policy 7 - Design of the Built Environment that aims to improve the design quality of the built environment and ensure that new buildings better respond to the character of each neighbourhood.
 The preliminary stakeholder engagement undertaken for this Strategy identified the protection of heritage trees as an important consideration but also that the current heritage and character protection mechanisms the City applies are considered sufficient.
 A key outcome of the Strategic Community Plan is to 'celebrate and support heritage within the City for present and future generations'.
 The Strategic Community Plan also places an emphasis on ensuring local character is protected and new development is contemporary, sustainable and of a high design quality.